ArsenTech/source-codes/readme.md

 ➡️ [More Videos](https://www.youtube.com/channel/UCl52C6cFR1McvN1fAdsxdkA)

 ## Attribution
-You Can Use These Codes In Your Websites, Web Projects and so on, but I Recommend you To Watch The Tutorials or Credit to ArsenTech If You Want.
+You Can Use These Codes In Your Websites, Web Projects and so on.
+I Recommend you watch The Tutorials or Credit to ArsenTech If You Want to.

 ## Subscribe To These Channels On YouTube
 [![Main Channel](https://img.shields.io/badge/ArsenTech%20-222222.svg?&style=for-the-badge&logo=YouTube&logoColor=%23FF0000)](https://www.youtube.com/channel/UCrtH0g6NE8tW5VIEgDySYtg)